21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 ProsCons

 Output Quality Notes: Topaz Photo AI vs. DxO DeepPRIME XD is the comparison most photographers want.
 In our tests, Topaz delivered slightly better detail retention at ISO 6400+ on micro-textures (fabric, foliage, brick), while DeepPRIME XD produced marginally cleaner color transitions.
 At ISO 12800+, Topaz pulled ahead more decisively.
-Upscaling at 2× is excellent; at 4× it’s very good; at 6× you’ll see occasional hallucinated detail that requires inspection.
+Upscaling at 2x is excellent, at 4x it’s very good, and at 6x you’ll see occasional hallucinated detail that requires inspection.

-Privacy/Licensing Notes: All processing is local — no internet connection required after activation.
+Privacy/Licensing Notes: All processing is local, no internet connection required after activation.
 No images are uploaded to any server.
-Full commercial use rights.
-This makes Topaz the most privacy-friendly AI enhancement tool on this list.
+This makes Topaz one of the most privacy-friendly AI enhancement tools on this list.
+Note that the Topaz pricing page includes limited commercial-use language for organizations under $1 million in annual revenue on certain plans, so agencies and larger studios should confirm plan terms before buying.

 Consultant Tip: Use Topaz Photo AI as a Lightroom plugin for the final enhancement step.
-Export your RAW edits, run Topaz for denoise/sharpen, then re-import.
+Export your RAW edits, run Topaz for denoise and sharpen, then re-import.
 This gives you Lightroom’s color science plus Topaz’s enhancement quality.

 Rubric CategoryScore